Amanda Rishworth

-Amanda Louise Rishworth (born 10 July 1978) is an Australian politician.
-She is a member of the Australian Labor Party (ALP) and has been Minister for Employment and Workplace Relations in the Albanese government since 2025.
+Amanda Louise Rishworth (born 10 July 1978) is an Australian politician who has served as the Minister for Employment and Workplace Relations since 2025.
+A member of the Labor Party, she has been the member of Parliament (MP) for the South Australian division of Kingston since 2007.
 She was previously the Minister for Social Services from 2022 to 2025, as well as the Minister for the National Disability Insurance Scheme in 2025.
-She has been a member of the House of Representatives since the 2007 federal election, representing the South Australian seat of Kingston.

 Early years

 Rishworth was born on 10 July 1978, at Flinders Medical Centre in Bedford Park, South Australia.
 She is one of three children born to Judith and Leslie Rishworth.

 Risworth attended Unley High School.
 She was a retail worker and swimming instructor while also doing volunteer surf lifesaving duties at Seacliff.
 She later worked as an organiser and trainer for the Shop Distributive and Allied Employees Association (SDA) and was president of Australian Young Labor in 2000.

 Rishworth studied psychology at Flinders University where she was president of the students' union before furthering her studies at the University of Adelaide with a master's degree in clinical psychology.
 She then became a practising psychologist in 2005 working in the delivery of mental health care to the community.